wadackel/sweet-scroll/README.md

   trigger: "[data-scroll]",       // Selector for trigger (must be a valid css selector)
   header: "[data-scroll-header]", // Selector for fixed header (must be a valid css selector)
   duration: 1000,                 // Specifies animation duration in integer
-  delay: 0,                       // Specifies timer for delaying the execution of the scroll in milliseconds.
+  delay: 0,                       // Specifies timer for delaying the execution of the scroll in milliseconds
   easing: "easeOutQuint",         // Specifies the pattern of easing
   offset: 0,                      // Specifies the value to offset the scroll position in pixels
   verticalScroll: true,           // Enable the vertical scroll
   horizontalScroll: false,        // Enable the horizontal scroll
   stopScroll: true,               // When fired wheel or touchstart events to stop scrolling
+  updateURL: false,               // Update the URL hash on before scroll

   // Callbacks
   initialized: null,